TALIS 2013 OUTCOME MEASURES

 Two different types of indices can be distinguished:

-Simple indices - Constructed through the arithmetical transformation or recoding of one or more items, such as ratios, averages, or binary indicators, for example:
+• Simple indices - they were constructed through the arithmetical transformation or recoding of one or more items, such as ratios, averages, or binary indicators (e.g., student-teacher ratio, average class size)

-• The underlying variables are intended to measure the indices that are unobserved.
+• The underlying variables were intended to measure the indices that were unobserved.

 • Indices were operationally defined by observable items and constructed using complex procedures that involved scaling the items.